radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/endpoints-overview.md

 ---
 keywords:
-title: Enable/Disable Endpoints in an Environment from its Detailed View
+title: Enable or disable endpoints in an application from its detailed view.
-description: Learn how to enable/disable endpoints of environments in Environment Operations Center.
+description: Learn how to enable/disable endpoints of applications in Environment Operations Center.
 ---

 # Application endpoints

 The Environment Operations Center has various endpoints for Identity Data Management and Identity Data Analytics applications.
 This document provides an overview of these endpoints and how they can be disabled or enabled as required.

-> [!note] Enabling/Disabling endpoints should only be done one endpoint at a time.
+> [!note] You may enable or disable only one endpoint at a time.

 ## Identity Data Management Endpoints

+Identity Data Management has the following endpoints which can be enabled or disabled using the toggle button.
+Once you enable or disable an endpoint, you will see a notification about the action being performed.
+The status and the progress of the task is also displayed in the application overview screen.
+The enabling/disabling task takes about 5-10 minutes to complete.

+If a task is already in progress and you attempt to start another task, then you’ll see an error message explaining why the task can not be performed.
+In this case, wait for the existing task to complete and retry at a later time.

 ## Control Panel